milanh34/unicode_lp_task_1/README.md

 # The First Task is :
 <------- Creating a To-Do Website with Album Gallery ------->
 => Key features to be implemented
-&nbsp&nbsp You have to use HTML , CSS and JS Compulsory
+&nbsp &nbsp You have to use HTML , CSS and JS Compulsory
 &nbsp&nbsp&nbsp&nbsp 1.
 Use arrow functions for all the functions created.
 &nbsp&nbsp&nbsp&nbsp 2.
 Try to implement async and await requests for data.
 &nbsp&nbsp&nbsp&nbsp 3.
 Make use of css framework such as TAILWIND